-- To identify and protect areas of natural environment which are of provincial and local significance; - To conserve, protect and re-establish natural environment areas, recognizing the diversity of natural features and the connections between them; - To maintain the landscape for maximum bio-diversity, beauty, and its inherent value; - To heighten public awareness, increase stewardship and enhance community cooperation for protection of the natural environment; - To use innovative tools and landowner incentives which further the natural environment goals of this Plan; - To promote increased forest cover; - · To protect and enhance beach, dune, shoreline and bluff ecosystems; and - To participate in community-based watershed planning.
+- To identify and protect areas of natural environment which are of provincial and local significance; - To conserve, protect and re-establish natural environment areas, recognizing the diversity of natural features, and the connections between them and their importance to mitigating and adapting to climate change; - To maintain the landscape for maximum bio-diversity, beauty, and its inherent value; - To heighten public awareness, increase stewardship and enhance community cooperation for protection of the natural environment; - To use innovative tools and landowner incentives which further the natural environment goals of this Plan; - To promote increased forest cover; - · To protect and enhance beach, dune, shoreline and bluff ecosystems; and - To participate in community-based watershed planning.

-This plan supports the development of a Huron County Natural Heritage Plan, to identify priorities for conservation and enhancement of the natural environment.
-The Natural Heritage Plan may result in amendments to this plan, in order to reflect the recommendations of the Natural Heritage Plan.
+This plan supports the development of Huron County Natural Heritage Plan integration of the Natural Environment Update for Huron County which identified priorities for conservation and enhancement of the natural environment.
+The recommendations of the Natural Environment Update for Huron County are incorporated into the policy framework and schedules of this Plan with consideration of the local context and influencing factors.